 Employees: Employees who violate the Drug Free Campus and Workplace Policy will be held accountable for their behavior and will be subject to appropriate disciplinary action, consistent with the Faculty Handbook or Employee Handbook (to the extent applicable), other applicable University policy and with local, state and federal law.
-A more complete list of possible sanctions appears in the Drug Free Campus and Workplace Policy, and includes, but is not limited to mandatory counseling, mandatory participation in an appropriate rehabilitation program, a warning, a reprimand, strict probation, unpaid suspension from employment, termination of employment, and/or referral to the proper law enforcement authorities for prosecution.
+Such action may include mandatory counseling, mandatory participation in an appropriate rehabilitation program, a warning, a reprimand, strict probation, unpaid suspension from employment, termination of employment, and/or referral to the proper law enforcement authorities for prosecution.

 Students: Students who violate any provision of the Drug Free Campus and Workplace Policy or Alcohol and Other Drug Policy for Students will be held accountable for their behavior and will be subject to appropriate disciplinary action, consistent with local, state, and federal law, and the provisions of the Code of Student Conduct.
-Such action may include but is not limited to mandatory counseling, a reprimand and warning, loss of privileges, no-contact orders, disciplinary probation, community service or other work assignments, fines, restitution, attendance at alcohol and substance use disorder classes or other educational assignments, suspension, expulsion, banning from campus, and/or referral to the proper law enforcement authorities for prosecution.
-Common sanctions for students are publicized by the Office of Student Conduct.
+Such action may include mandatory counseling, a reprimand and warning, loss of privileges, disciplinary probation, community service, restitution, attendance at alcohol and substance use disorder classes, suspension, expulsion, and/or referral to the proper law enforcement authorities for prosecution.
+Common sanctions for students imposed by the Office of Student Conduct.

-The University also houses the Collegiate Recovery and Intervention Services (CRIS), which has created a structured, healthy community where recovering students can thrive academically and socially while actively pursuing their recovery.
+The University also houses the Collegiate Recovery Center which has created a structured, healthy community where recovering students can thrive academically and socially while actively pursuing their recovery.
 The Collegiate Recovery Community provides students an opportunity to bond together in an alcohol and drug free environment.

 Alcohol and Other Drugs Biennial Review.: The University has an Alcohol and Other Drugs Biennial Review Work Group made up of representatives from various divisions of the campus.
 This group meets regularly and ensures that current students and employees are provided notice of the University's Drug Free Campus and Workplace Policy at least annually.
-In compliance with federal law, this work group also reviews the University's AOD education and prevention programs (discussed in the next section) on a biennial basis to determine their effectiveness, to implement any needed changes, and to ensure that disciplinary sanctions are consistently enforced.
-Members of the public may request a printed copy of the current biennial review report from the Office of the Vice President for Student Life by writing the Vice President for Student Life, Attention: Administrative Assistant, Box 870116, Tuscaloosa, AL 35487-0116; or by e-mail at studentlife@ua.edu or by calling 205-348-6670.
+In compliance with federal law, this work group also reviews the University's drug use disorder and/or substance education prevention programs (discussed in the next section) on a biennial basis to determine their effectiveness, to implement any needed changes, and to ensure that disciplinary sanctions are consistently enforced.
+Members of the public may request a printed copy of the current biennial review report from the Office of the Vice President for Student Life by writing the Vice President for Student Life, Attention: Administrative Assistant, Box 870116, Tuscaloosa, AL 35487-0116; or by e-mailing studentlife@ua.edu or by calling 205-348-6670.

-Description of Drug Use and/or Substance Use Disorder Education Programs

-The University's principal approach to issues of alcohol and substance use disorder entails a wide range of education, prevention, and assistance activities conducted within its academic curricula; educational programs to inform individuals of the effects and consequence of using alcohol or other substances, and comprehensive counseling programs for faculty, staff, and students.
+Description of Drug-Abuse and/or Substance Abuse Education Programs curricula; educational programs to inform individuals of the effects and consequence of using alcohol or other substances, and comprehensive counseling programs for faculty, staff, and students.
 Each vice president has been delegated the responsibility for coordinating University drug use disorder education, prevention, and intervention activities serving individuals employed or functioning in their division.
-The campus has created a department of Student Health and Wellbeing within the Division of Student Life that includes, among other units, Collegiate Recovery and Intervention Services and Health Promotion and Wellness.
+However, in more recent years, the campus has utilized an Alcohol and Other Drug Strategic Health Team to develop and guide a comprehensive prevention and intervention plan with campus partners that promotes a healthful, responsible approach to the use/misuse of substance.
 Evidence-based practices are encouraged where they exist, and emerging best practices are promoted to determine effectiveness on the campus.